Riggd/portfolio/src/projects/MOAB.md

 ---
 <section>

-I most recently worked with eFuse, an esports startup with a mission to change lives through gaming, to help with the Design System adoption, education, and governance, as well as design new features to support the erena tournament platform.
+I most recently worked with eFuse, an eSports startup with a mission to change lives through gaming.
+My role was to help drive  Design System adoption, education, and governance, as well as design new features to support the eRena tournament platform.

-My role as a Sr. Product Designer had me work closely with another product designer, and engineers to start transitioning from just a UI library to a robust system maintained in code to save time and resources for eFuse.
+My role on this project had me working closely with another product designer, and engineers to transition from a Figma component library to a robust system maintained in code to save time and resources for eFuse.

-The design system team was cross functional design-led effort.
-Every team member also was responsible for delivering product functionality.
-Our biggest organization problem was adoption and transitioning components from design -> engineering.
+The design system team was cross-functional design-led effort.
+All team members were responsible for product delivery in addition to work on the MOAB design system.
+Our biggest organization problem was design system governance, and building out designed components in our codebase.
 </section>
 <section>

 ## eFuse products:
-- erena, tournament platform
+- eRena, tournament platform

 - esports.gg, gaming news platform